ehne/stacksUI/README.md

   </a>
 </p>-->

-> A UI layouting library that uses a stack-based paradigm.
-Similar to how SwiftUI works.
+> a UI layout library for the web that uses the paradigm of stacks.
+Inspired by SwiftUI.

 discover StacksUI on the website: [https://darcylf.me/StacksUI](https://darcylf.me/StacksUI)